 Only the state file and the arb file can be saved locally.
-If the current file is "Arb File", press Menu -> Advanced -> "Sequence".
+If the current file is "Arb File", press the Shift key first and the backlight turns on.
+Then press Home/Menu > Advanced > "Sequence".
 In the Sequence editing interface, tap "Store" to save the file.